Contemporary history of Spain: Second Government of Mariano Rajoy (2016–2018)

 On the 3rd, a general strike was carried out in Catalonia in protest against the use of force by the Police and Civil Guard on 1-O. At nine o'clock in the evening, an institutional message from King Felipe VI was broadcast, who accused the Generalitat of "inadmissible disloyalty" and made calls to "ensure the constitutional order".
 On October 10, the president of the Generalitat, Carles Puigdemont, appeared in the Parliament.
 There he assumed the "mandate of the people" for "Catalonia to become an independent state in the form of a republic", but then offered to "suspend the effects of the declaration" to allow dialogue with Rajoy's government.
 On Saturday, October 21, the Spanish government complied with its announcement and approved the application of Article 155 of the Constitution, with the aim of restoring legality.
 This implied the dismissal of the Government in full and the intervention against any moves for autonomy.
 On Friday the 27th, the half-empty Parliament declared the independence of Catalonia in a secret vote.
 The Senate supported the request for Article 155 by absolute majority; Unidos Podemos, ERC, PNV and PDECat voted against.
 On that afternoon, the president of the Government, Mariano Rajoy, called a surprise election for December 21, in which for the first time a constitutionalist party, Ciudadanos led by Inés Arrimadas, won the autonomic elections, which broke a record of participation by exceeding 81% of the census, clearly in votes and seats but the pro-independence party revalidated its absolute majority.
 Junts per Catalunya finished as the second political force ahead of ERC.
 Its leader, the former president Puigdemont, together with several ex-counselors, fled to Brussels and remain there due to the fact that the Prosecutor's Office had filed a complaint against them for crimes of rebellion, sedition and embezzlement (for the first one alone they face sentences of up to 30 years in prison), and also emphasize that Judge Carmen Lamela decreed unconditional imprisonment for the former vice-president of the Generalitat, Oriol Junqueras and seven ex-counselors, while Santi Vila was imposed bail on November 2.

-After the sentence of the National Court on the Gürtel case in which it condemned the Popular Party for being a "system of institutional corruption", the secretary general of the PSOE, Pedro Sánchez, announced that his parliamentary group would carry out the fourth motion of censure of the democratic stage and the second against Rajoy.
+After the sentence of the National Court on the Gürtel affair in which it condemned the Popular Party for being a "system of institutional corruption", the secretary general of the PSOE, Pedro Sánchez, announced that his parliamentary group would carry out the fourth motion of censure of the democratic stage and the second against Rajoy.
 On June 1, this motion of censure triumphed with the support of the PSOE, Unidos Podemos, ERC, PDeCAT, Compromís, Nueva Canarias, EH Bildu and the PNV, and Pedro Sánchez was invested that day as the seventh president of the Spanish democratic government.